Wyoming vs. Hawaii NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Wyoming and its opponents have gone over the current 47.5-point total in five of 10 games (50%) this season.

-- Hawaii has combined with its opponents to score more than 47.5 points in eight of 11 games this season.
+- Wyoming and its opponents have combined to score more than 47.5 points in five of 10 games this season.

-- Saturday's total is 4.5 points lower than the two team's combined 52 points per game average.

-- This contest's over/under is 6.4 points under the 53.9 these two squads combine to give up per game in 2021.

 - Cowboys games have an average total of 47.4 points this season, 0.1 fewer than Saturday's over/under.